SidneyNemzer/snippets/README.md

 # WARNING

-Currently, you can only store up to about 8000 bytes accross all your snippets, due to the way Chrome's Sync storage works.
+Currently, you can only store up to about 8000 bytes across all your snippets, due to the way Chrome's Sync storage works.

 **If you exceed this amount, the new data will be lost!**